gidonberkman/aruco_app/README.md

 You can build  and run my application in a few simple steps on any linux machine that has docker installed:

 Steps:
-1)run the command on your limux machine:
+1)run the command on your linux machine:
     docker pull gidonberkmandocker22/gidons_images:opencv_ffmpeg_gcc_debian

-2) clone this repository to  a new directory on your linux machine via this command: git clone https://github.com/gidonberkman/aruco_app.git
+2) clone this git repository to  a new directory on your linux machine via this command:

+      git clone https://github.com/gidonberkman/aruco_app.git

 3) run the docker image and make the new directory from previous step accesible in the docker container via this command :